15 Dec, 2022

 Delhi high court decided that it would be unfair to provide eligibility certificates to only those candidates who did not appear for NEET this year, so the decision was implemented on all those candidates who appeared for NEET but did not qualify.

-The petitioners who argued that the new amendments were arbitrary and protested that the MCI issued a public notice in the newspaper informing the students seeking admission for a medical course in foreign universities, on 8 March 2020.
-This publication was done one day before the last date of registration for NEET i.e 9 March 2020.
+The petitioners argued that the new amendments were arbitrary and protested that the MCI issued a public notice in the newspaper informing the students seeking admission for a medical course in foreign universities, on March 2023.
+This publication was done one day before the last date of registration for NEET i.e March 2023.
 Numerous students were dumbstruck by this decision of MCI and many were not aware of this change in procedure.

 The second challenge of petitioners was that the candidates had to scramble to fill up forms for NEET on such short notice.
 The applicants also had very little time to prepare for the exam.
 In such a scenario, the candidates were divided into two categories, one who did not fill the NEET form and others who failed in the NEET exam.
 The court decided that it would be unfair to give a one-time exemption to only those candidates who could not fill-up the form because of such short notice.
-So the bench of justice in Delhi high court directed MCI to grant eligibility certificates to all the candidates who want to study abroad as a one time measure.
+So the bench of justice in Delhi high court directed MCI to grant eligibility certificates to all the candidates who want to study abroad as a one-time measure.

-An alteration was made in Foreign Medical Institution Regulations, 2002 and Screening Test Regulations, 2002 this year in February which composites the students to qualify for NEET who wish to study medicine abroad from 2018, onset.
+An alteration was made in Foreign Medical Institution Regulations, 2002 and Screening Test Regulations, 2023 this year in February which composites the students to qualify for NEET who wish to study medicine abroad from 2023, onset.
 Delhi high court has clearly dismissed the petition of those candidates who wanted to reverse the amendments in n Foreign Medical Institution Regulations, 2002 and Screening Test Regulations, 2002.
 The appellants who took the matter to court and those who did not appear for NEET this year are thus given a one-time exemption and can collect their eligibility certificates to study abroad from MCI.
 The NEET will, however, remain mandatory from next year for students to study in foreign lands.

 The court is of the opinion that MCI’S revised regulations have direct nexus with the quality of medical professionals who desire to study abroad.
 After completing their course abroad, these candidates will have to pass the Screening Test Regulations to practice the medical occupation in India.
-The candidates planning to study medicine in foreign universities in 2020 have to clear NEET as a mandatory measure.
+The candidates planning to study medicine in foreign universities in 2023 have to clear NEET as a mandatory measure.